shujonmahmud/HTML-simple-web-page/README.md

 # Simple HTML/Web Page
-This is a simple web page on HTML.
-To create this page, you just need to learn the following HTML codes:
+This is a simple web page, only for the beginners who just started to learn HTML.
+To create this page, you will need to read the following tutorials─
 - HTML5 Doctype Declaration
 - HTML Headings
 - HTML Images